 - Have trouble breathing deeply due to tight skin

-Keeping blood sugar levels within range helps prevent diabetes complications.
+Keeping blood sugar levels within a healthy range helps prevent diabetes complications.
 However, scleredema can occur, even when blood sugar is well controlled.

 Your provider may discuss adding medicines that allow insulin to work better in your body so that your insulin doses can be reduced.

 Flischel AE, Helms SE, Brodell RT.
 Scleredema.
-In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
+In: Lebwohl MG, Heymann WR, Coulson IH, Murrell DF, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 224.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 223.

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Mucinoses.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:chap 9.